CryptoDelirium/FHE-Game/Report.md

 - Develop an additional Sepolia test suite for onchain simulation instead of only local hardhat testing.

 - Would have loved to implement a playground so new developers can directly interact with the smart contract and see the outputs without needing to install or run code.

+- Docusaurus has poor syntax highlighting for solidity.
+Contribute to the prismjs library for more robust highlighting.

 - Setup some developer tags in the github repo to entice open source contributions.
 For example, `Good-first-issue` for new entrants or a bounty program.